Community Service Requirement

 Every Promise Scholar must complete a minimum of 20 hours.
-Community service hours are tracked annually beginning July 1st through June 30th each academic year.
+Community service hours are tracked annually beginning July 1st through May 24th each academic year.
 A minimum of 10 hours must be completed specifically through TSMP and at TSMP sponsored events.
+Additional 10 hours should be completed in our local community.
+If you have involvement with an organization outside our community, please submit for approval from TSMP staff prior to the completion of your hours.

 Fulfilling your required community service hours will help us build a culture of achievement, allowing you to serve as a mentor and role model to current students, instilling a sense of hope and responsibility.
 To accomplish this goal, we highly encourage Promise Scholars to complete community service hours with TSMP and via SMUSD and school sites events per the TSMP Community Service calendar.